byuccl/ddr_rowhammer/radiation2023/DDR2_PARSE_LOGS/DDR2_Results.md

     - Appeared 8:49:12 - Gone 9:59:39
     - Appeared 10:04:40 - Gone 10:49:58
     - 32/132 error groups
-    - Stuck bit?
+    - Stuck bit
   - 0x0680a8a:  a5e5a5a5 a5a5a5a5
     - Appeared 11:05:01 - Gone 11:15:07
     - Appeared 14:36:17 - Gone 14:36:20
     - Appeared 16:47:07 - Gone 17:07:15
     - 9/132 error groups
-    - Bit error
+    - Stuck bit
   - 0x0a4f004:  a5a5a5a1 a5a5a5a5
     - Appeared 13:35:56 - Gone 13:46:02
     - 3/132 group errors
-    - Bit error
+    - Stuck bit
 ### Idle Test 19 ( 2023-06-30 17:33:20 - 2023-06-30 20:11:57 )

 Events: